JTBWatchDog/DF_Garden/src/site/notes/DFMA/Characters/OC sheets/Neloth.md

 #### ¶ Techniques
 **» Meshokyo** (Self || Dark)
 > Translated literally as "Presence Erasure", this technique has been closely protected by the Akerr government for many, many generations.
 Now it's in the hands of a demon.
-> Meshokyo has two forms, "Primary" (this one), and "Major".
-Primary Meshokyo functions as such: Neloth can hide his magical presence from B+, borderline A- rank sensory abilities.
+> Meshokyo has multiple forms the first of which is Primary.
+First Form Meshokyo functions as such: Neloth can hide his magical presence from B+, borderline A- rank sensory abilities.
 This effect is so potent he can maintain it while using other magics; this depends on how much energy it expends.
 Subtle magics will avoid disrupting the effect, while more grandiose acts will dispel it entirely.
+> Neloth has the ability to extend the effect of Meshokyo & its subspells to up to 2 willing others.
-> **µ Meshokyo: Major** (Self || Dark, Earth)
+> **µ Meshokyo: Major** (Self || **Underworld**)
->>
+>> *Major Presence Erasure* grants Neloth the ability to disappear entirely from the perception of others.
+It is quite possibly the most advanced *Meshokyo* developed in many generations of Akerr magicians.
+>> Activating it requires him to become completely motionless for 3 turns.
+>> For as long as this technique is active, Neloth cannot move quickly.
+His movement speed is capped at a relaxed walking pace.
+Any use of magic will disrupt it; as will physical contact with any person.
+He cannot attack during it, nor use any magic for four turns after stopping it.
+For as long as it is active, he has the defenses of a nonmagi.
+>> However, for as long as *Meshokyo Major* remains active, Neloth cannot be perceived by any living thing.
+All senses fail before this technique.
+>
+> **µ Meshokyo: Second Form** ((Self || Dark, Bone(Earth)))
+>> After remaining still for three turns, Neloth can camouflage himself to his surroundings.
+He can do this through two ways: Enshrouding himself in shadows, or mimicking his surroundings like a chameleon.
+These methods are not mutually exclusive.
+>> Meshokyo: Second Form also benefits from the powers of First Form and Major but compromises on their effectiveness, most heavily on the latter.
+Neloth becomes much harder to sense while Enshrouded by Second Form, maintaining his ability to work lesser magics, and minorly harder to notice.
+However in turn, Second Form is the most taxing of the Meshokyo forms.
+At maximum, Neloth can maintain Second Form for 16 turns.
+Maintaining it for 4 turns will consume a quarter of his max mana.

 **» Immolation** (Self||Bone)